bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 Michael Hasse: 00:14:11

 Automate it basically.
-If I'm in the middle of this of this whole sequence, I don't need to know what's before it, and I also don't need to know what's after it.
+If I'm in the middle of this whole sequence, I don't need to know what's before it, and I also don't need to know what's after it.
 I just need to know that whatever comes into this address can be spent the way I want.
 That's it.